About Us

 The Centre for Agroecology, Water and Resilience (CAWR) is driving innovative, transdisciplinary research on the understanding and development of resilient food and water systems internationally.

 Food and water security is increasingly threatened by factors such as climate and environmental change, loss of biodiversity, conflict and market volatility.
 New knowledge, policies and technologies are needed to develop systems that are more resilient to change and which ensure the health of our food and water supplies.
-Resilient systems are better able to bounce back from stresses caused by longer-term change or short-term events - be it natural processes such as flooding, or human impacts such as war or water pollution incidents.
+Resilient systems are better able to withstand and recover from stresses caused by short-term change or long-term events, including natural processes like flooding, or human impacts such as war or water pollution incidents.

 Our Team